Metra 2021-2022 Safety Contest Update

 In 2018 alone, 819 people were injured, and 271 people lost their lives in the U.S. in collisions at railroad crossings, according to statistics compiled by the Federal Railroad Administration (FRA).
 In Illinois, 26 people died in 2018 when they were struck by trains while trespassing on railroad property and 17 people died in 2018 when they were struck by trains at a highway-rail crossing.
 Each one of these incidents was completely preventable.
 That's why Metra feels it's so important to reach out and educate people, especially our children, about how to be smart and stay safe around the railroad tracks and rail crossings found throughout our region.

 The Safety Poster Contest is a key part of these ongoing efforts to increase public awareness.
 Through the contest, we're asking students to take on an advocacy role and create an image that clearly communicates the importance of safety near the tracks.
-One first-, second- and third-place winner will be selected from each grade, K through 12, and awarded the following prizes:
+One first-, second- and third-place winner was selected from each grade, K through 12, and awarded the following prizes:

 First Place: iPad

 The winning designs can be found here and will be featured in Metra’s 2021 safety calendar, website, station displays and on weekend passes.

 Students were also encouraged to enter the Metra Safety Essay Contest.
 Contest participants are asked to describe in 300 words or less why it's important to “Obey the Signs" when near trains and railroad tracks.
 A first place prize was awarded in each of the essay contest's three divisions: Grades K-4, 5-8 and 9-12 with each winner receiving an iPad.